 If your sales need to be close to $4,000 this month, make that your activity goal.
-Start off by taking historical performance of your salesperson all through sales funnel in order to find out how many calls, emails and meetings they require.
+Start off by taking the historical performance of your salesperson all through the sales funnel in order to find out how many calls, emails, and meetings they require.

-Working from backward will let you convert a intimidating revenue target to manageable metrics.
+Working from backward will let you convert an intimidating revenue target to management metrics.

 5) Incentives in goals

-You can also alternate monetary and non monetary incentive.
+You can also alternate monetary and non-monetary incentives.
 Promise your employee of either a cash bonus or a round of soccer when they meet their goal.